HLT-ISTI/QuaPy/README.md

 model = qp.method.aggregative.ACC(LogisticRegression())
 model.fit(dataset.training)

-estim_prevalences = model.quantify(dataset.test.instances)
+estim_prevalence = model.quantify(dataset.test.instances)
-true_prevalences  = dataset.test.prevalence()
+true_prevalence  = dataset.test.prevalence()

-error = qp.error.mae(true_prevalences, estim_prevalences)
+error = qp.error.mae(true_prevalence, estim_prevalence)

 print(f'Mean Absolute Error (MAE)={error:.3f}')
 ```

 Quantification is useful in scenarios of prior probability shift.
 In other
-words, we would not be interested in estimating the class prevalences of the test set if
+words, we would not be interested in estimating the class prevalence values of the test set if
 we could assume the IID assumption to hold, as this prevalence would simply coincide with the
 class prevalence of the training set.
 For this reason, any Quantification model
-should be tested across samples characterized by different class prevalences.
+should be tested across samples characterized by different class prevalence values.
-QuaPy implements sampling procedures and evaluation protocols that automates this endeavour.
+QuaPy implements sampling procedures and evaluation protocols that automate this endeavour.
 See the [Wiki](https://github.com/HLT-ISTI/QuaPy/wiki) for detailed examples.

 ## Features